pollfish/docs/terms/researcher.md

 **4. WARRANTIES AND OBLIGATIONS**

-In order to be entitled to use or continue to use our services, you acknowledge and you warrant that you meet the following conditions:
+In order to be entitled to use or continue to use our services, you acknowledge and you warrant that you comply and shall continue to comply for the term of your cooperation with Pollfish with the following conditions:

-1. You have the authority to enter and perform obligations.
-The services provided by Pollfish are not available to any person without capacity to exercise legal rights or any Researcher disqualified from the system by Pollfish for any reason whatsoever;
-2. You are in compliance with the terms set by this Agreement;
-3. You will regularly review this Agreement in order to be informed on potential changes
+(a) you will control your account and protect the confidentiality of your password and account information.
+You shall maintain all appropriate technical and organizational measures to prevent non-authorized third parties from accessing or using any password protected portion of the Pollfish Platform or other Pollfish Properties and Services using the your name, username, or password.
+You shall immediately inform Pollfish of any unauthorized use of your account or any breach of security.
+Pollfish staff may login to your account from time to time for maintenance or assistance purposes.

-4. You shall not use the Service to transmit content (including questionnaire content which you have formed through the use of our service) that:
+(b) you will not use the Service to transmit content that is unlawful or encourages or supports illegal activities, including (but not restricted to) content which may:

-- is defamatory, fraudulent, deceptive, racial, abusive, threatening, harassing, pornographic
+(i) be defamatory, fraudulent, deceptive, racial, abusive, threatening, harassing, pornographic.

-- may infringe intellectual property rights of others such as Copyright, Trademarks, trade secrets, patents or may harm the right of privacy or any other right of any party
+(ii) infringe intellectual property rights of others such as Copyright, Trademarks, trade secrets, patents or may harm the right of privacy or any other right of any party.
-- Is unlawful or encourages or supports illegal activities
-- does not respect and is not in accordance with all standing Laws (including data protection and Protection of Privacy laws as well as COPPA)
-- invades privacy of others
-- competes with Pollfish&#39;s activity and interests

-V. By registering to Pollfish you do not gain control over our software or the application through which the participants participate in our surveys.

-VI.
-Surveys are distributed by Pollfish based on targeting options agreed with you;

-VII.
-You acknowledge that Pollfish may run along with other online advertisement platforms;

-VIII.
-Once you have completed and submitted the survey and determined the audience that you target, you will not be allowed to make any amendments on the questionnaire;
+(iii) infringe applicable data privacy legislation including legislation on the protection of Minors.

+(c) you will not misuse the Platform or insert files that contain viruses, Trojan horses, worms, time bombs, cancelbots, corrupted files, or any other similar software or programs that may damage the operation of another's computer or property.

-IX.
-You shall abstain from any misuse and you shall not engage in any fraudulent or deceptive activity in the course of using our Services, including any fraudulent or deceptive activity which aims at gaining direct or indirect profit, benefit or advantage from any available Pollfish reduced rates, incentives, offers, referral bonuses or other benefits as set by Pollfish from time to time.
+(d) you will not engage in any fraudulent or deceptive activity while using the Pollfish Services, including any fraudulent or deceptive activity which aims at gaining direct or indirect profit, benefit, or advantage from any available Pollfish reduced rates, incentives, offers, referral bonuses or other benefits as set by Pollfish from time to time.
 Service misuse and/or fraudulent/ deceptive activity, as defined above, includes (but is not limited to) acts of virtual impersonation of allegedly different account operators, use of external machines for purposes of false impersonation, taking advantage of possible bug or similar coding errors which may alter or misdirect calculation of due payments to Pollfish and dissemination of identical surveys through multiple, allegedly unaffiliated, accounts with a view to make false representations of high user activity.
-Where such activity is detected by Pollfish&#39;s monitoring mechanisms, Pollfish may, at its own discretion, immediately block any further use of Pollfish services, disable any fraudulent account, recall all possible offers, benefits, reduced rates and bonuses of which the perpetrator(s) may have taken advantage by means of the aforementioned prohibited activity and request from perpetrator(s) to immediately compensate Pollfish for any caused damage, harm or loss of profit.
+Where such activity is detected by Pollfish&#39;s monitoring mechanisms, Pollfish may, at its own discretion, immediately block any further use of Pollfish services, disable any fraudulent account, recall all possible offers, benefits, reduced rates, and bonuses of which the perpetrator(s) may have taken advantage by means of the mentioned prohibited activity and request from perpetrator(s) to immediately compensate Pollfish for any caused damage, harm, or loss of profit.

-X. Any processing of Pollfish-Respondent personal Data pertaining to personal data of EU/Swiss Citizens by you, shall be compliant with the GDPR and you abide that, in any case, no processing of such personal data by you – if and to the extent such data will be provided to you by Pollfish- shall breach the GDPR.
-By accepting this Agreement, you fully accept and agree to the terms of Appendix A of this Agreement, pertaining to permitted uses and processing activities regarding EU/Swiss Citizens&#39; personal data.
-In case of breach of the agreements incorporated in Appendix A of this Agreement, Pollfish shall be entitled to terminate immediately any services provided to you by Pollfish.
-All California- residents&#39; information, possibly provided to you by Pollfish shall be processed by you in accordance to the CCPA.

-XI.
-You will not ask questions (through the survey questionnaires drafted by you) and/or collect real identifiers or direct personally identifiable information of a Pollfish Respondent, such as surname or full name, address, telephone number, billing address, e-mail, identity card number, insurance number, driver&#39;s license number, passport number, social security number, credit/debit card number and/or any similar identifiers which are able to lead directly to the real-life identity of a data-subject.
+(e) you will not ask questions (through the survey questionnaires) and/or collect real identifiers or direct personally identifiable information of a Pollfish Respondent, such as surname or full name, address, telephone number, billing address, e-mail, identity card number, insurance number, driver's license number, passport number, social security number, credit/debit card number and/or any similar identifiers which are able to lead directly to the real-life identity of a data subject.

-XII.
-You will not process the Shared Personal Data for direct marketing, promotional, selling or influencing the opinions or decisions of any Pollfish Survey Respondent, unless providing the Respondent with a clear-opt-out option for any such processing.
+(f) you will not process any Pollfish Respondent Personal Data for direct marketing, promotional, selling or influencing the opinions or decisions of any Pollfish Survey Respondent, unless providing the respondent with a clear-opt-out option for any such processing.

+(g) you will comply with the GDPR regarding processing of any portion of the Reporting Deliverables comprising of Personal Data of EU and Swiss Citizens/Residents (if any) and process such Data in accordance with this document

+(h) you will comply with all further Personal Data Protection Legislation applicable to Researcher's business, including but not limited to COPPA.

+(i) you will use the Pollfish Respondent Personal Data solely for Market research purposes and process them only for limited and specified purposes consistent with the consent provided by the Pollfish Respondent, according to the Pollfish Respondent Privacy Policy located at https://www.pollfish.com/terms/respondent.

+(j) you will not process the Pollfish Respondent Personal Data to allow any Pollfish Survey Respondents to be de-anonymized, i.e., associated or identified with real-life identifiers, such as: full name, address, identity number, social security number or other similar identifiers.

+(k) you will not process the Pollfish Respondent Personal Data for automated individual decision-making including profiling which produces legal effects concerning the Pollfish Respondent or similarly significantly affects him or her.

+(l) you will implement and maintain appropriate technical and organizational measures to ensure a level of Personal Data security appropriate to the risk, including inter alia as appropriate: (i) the pseudonymization and encryption of personal data; (ii) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; (iii) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; (iv) a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.
+In assessing the appropriate level of security account shall be taken, of the risks that are presented by processing, from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to personal data transmitted, stored, or otherwise processed.

+(m) you will have in place and maintain a Privacy Policy, providing clear and unambiguous information about the processing of Personal Data, the purposes and legal bases of processing, the retention period, the third parties to which the Personal Data may be disclosed and the ability of the Pollfish Survey Respondent to exercise his Data Privacy Rights, in accordance with applicable legislation.

+(n) you will not further transfer any Pollfish Respondent Personal Data to third parties, unless such third parties provide the same level of protection as set-out in in this Agreement.

+(o) in the event of a security breach of your systems regarding Personal Data, you will notify Pollfish about such breach, make best efforts to remedy such breach and/or mitigate risks from such breach, comply with applicable legislation with regards to such breach and cooperate with Pollfish as reasonably required by Pollfish.

 **5. LICENSE TO USE OUR SERVICE**